ABOUT LINDEN TREE NURSERY SCHOOLS

 Our senior management team works extremely hard to attract and retain our great team of brilliant, lovely, very hard working, dedicated, well qualified Early Years Educators.
 Over half of our staff are qualified to degree level - read more about some of them on our Team page.

-This team is led by the very professional and experienced Eleanor Richfield who develops our programme of learning.
+This team is led by the very professional and experienced Holli Williams who develops our programme of learning.
 She brings a vision and also an understanding of Early Years which is well planned, forward thinking and where necessary, innovative.
 Holli is also a trustee for the Froebel Trust.

 Holli is supported by our Training Manager, Chloe Anderson who translates our programme of learning into the ongoing training of staff.
 They are both based at our Head Office on Northcote Road along with myself and Jenny our very capable Schools Administrator.

 We know that you will have many questions before deciding which is the correct choice of nursery for your child.
 Please start that journey with us by having a thorough read through of all the information about us that is on this website.
 We have tailored it best to meet your needs at this stage.
 Afterwards, we look forward to contacting us to book a viewing if you think our nurseries are the best choice for your family.

 At Linden Tree Nursery Schools our Philosphy stems from Friedrich Froebel, a pioneer of early childhood education and care.